sribarrow/lunch-and-learn-rust/docs/installation and setup.md

 }
 ```
 ### devcontainer.json for docker
-This file should reside under folder .devcontainer in your project folder
+This file should reside under folder .devcontainer in your project folder.
+This requires
+- Install vscode extension for devcontainer.
+- Docker Desktop for mac or windows.

 ```
 {